 Good sources of Vitamin C include fruits like oranges, kiwi fruit, tomatoes and strawberries, together with vegetables like broccoli and peppers.

-While you can find it in foods such as oily fish and eggs, our main source of Vitamin D is from the sun.
-However too much sunlight exposure can be harmful, resulting in skin redness and burning at the very least.
-(UV protection such as SPF and sunhats should always be worn.)
+While you can find it in a few foods such as oily fish and eggs, our main source of Vitamin D is from the sun.
+However, too much sunlight exposure can be harmful, resulting in skin redness and burning at the very least.
+(UV protection such as SPF 30+ and sunhats should always be worn.)
 That’s why vitamin D supplements are the best way for children to get their daily Vitamin D fix (and should still be taken even if they are spending time in the sun).

 It is also recommended that babies who are breastfed from birth take vitamin D drops whether or not you're taking these supplements yourself (speak to your health visitor on where to get them), while bottle-fed babies should get adequate amounts of all vitamins from their formula.